Teens and Virginity

 One friend might be considering having sex for the first time and need someone to talk with about the pros and cons of doing so.
 Because this kind of decision is so personal, an effective way to handle the subject among friends is to talk about your own experiences and why you choose to -- or not to -- have sexual intercourse.

 You'll hear and read a lot of advice telling you to ask your parents about sex.
 Let's be honest: It's not always easy for teens to go up to their mom or dad and ask them about what the first time will be like!

-Even if you are nervous approaching the subject with your parents, you might be surprised about how easy it is to talk about the subjects of virginity and sex.
+Even if you are nervous approaching the subject with your parents, you might be surprised how easy it is to talk about virginity and sex.
 It may feel a little uncomfortable at first.
 But it's a good way to come to terms with your own beliefs and feelings about virginity.

 If talking about sex with your parents just isn't going to happen, try to find an adult who can answer your questions and help you find more information.
-A youth counselor, guidance counselor, or your primary health care practitioner might be a good place to start.
+A youth counselor, guidance counselor, or your doctor might be a good place to start.